nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/using-automation.md

     $ node generateContractWithAttachments.js
     ```

-Automation chains allow you to optimize the number of calls needed to execute business logic, while maintaining data integrity.
+Automation chains allow you to optimize the number of calls needed to execute business logic while maintaining data integrity.
 All automation chains are executed in a transaction: if the chain fails at some point, it will be rolled back to keep your data safe.

 {{#> callout type='info' heading='Learn more'}}